cryptoltruist/cryptoTax/cran-comments.md

+## cryptoTax 0.0.5

+Hotfix: I apologize, having the internet examples fail gracefully is proving more challenging than expected due to the API communication.
+Hopefully, this last patch does the trick.

 ## cryptoTax 0.0.4

 Hotfix: The new CRAN tests revealed that some internet errors were still not failing gracefully in all cases.
 A more comprehensive solution to have them fail gracefully has now been applied.